Chris Brown, entourage accused of brutally beating North Texas concert-goers in $50 million lawsuit

 Brown then allegedly told Markies Deandre Conway and others to "f***" Plaintiff Two "up."

-Being outnumbered, Plaintiff Two said he ran to the staircase and tried to exit at the bottom of the stairs, but the door was locked.
-He said he was then punched in the face and chest, kicked in the head for over 10 minutes, and stomped on by Brown and his entourage.
+Being outnumbered, Plaintiff Two said he ran to the staircase and tried to get out at the bottom of the stairs, but the door was locked.
+He said he was then punched in the face and chest, kicked in the head for over 10 minutes and stomped on by Brown and his entourage.

 Brown told the members of his entourage to join in the assault simultaneously, the lawsuit states, and they continued to beat Plaintiff Two closed-fisted for several minutes, repeatedly stomping on his head, kicking his face and ribs, and causing severe bodily injury.